AimableHonorable/alx-low_level_programming/0x01-variables_if_else_while/README.md

 * Write a program that prints all possible combinations of single-digit numbers.
 Numbers must be separated by ,, followed by a space
 * a program that prints all possible different combinations of two digits.
 Numbers must be separated by ,, followed by a space.
 The two digits must be different
 * a program that prints all possible different combinations of three digits.
 Numbers must be separated by ,, followed by a space.
 The two digits must be different
+* Write a program that prints all possible combinations of two two-digit numbers.
+The numbers should range from 0 to 99.
+The two numbers should be separated by a space.
+All numbers should be printed with two digits.
+1 should be printed as 01